germangar/makebsp-documentation/README.md

 **Keys**
 - **target**: Target entity name used to determine the projection direction and bounds.
 If omitted, the decal projects straight down.
+- **decalgroup**: If specified, this decal will *only* project onto brushes, patches, and models that share the exact same `decalgroup` key.
+For brushes and patches, the key must be applied to the `func_group` they belong to.

 ---